aeternity/protocol/epoch/api/channels_api_usage.md

 ### Block inclusion
 When the transaction is included in a block - this is the first confirmation.
-A block height timer started and it ends with `minimum_depth + 1` confirmations.
+A block height timer started and it ends after `minimum_depth + 1` confirmations.
 Default value for it is 4, so 5 blocks need to be mined.
-After it each party receives two messages indicating this.
+As a result, each party will receive two kinds of confirmation.

-Update from one's node that the block height needed is reached:
+An update from one's own node that the block height needed is reached:
 ```
 {'action': 'info',
  'payload': {'event': 'own_funding_locked'}
  }
 ```
-Update from one's node that the other party had confirmed that the block height needed is reached:
+An update from one's own node that the other party had confirmed that the block height needed is reached:
 ```
 {'action': 'info',